bookieio/Bookie/docs/install.rst

 `requirements.txt` file with hard locked versions that help make sure things work.

+These instructions assume you will be installing Bookie on an Ubuntu machine.
+You may need to translate these steps for your particular environment.
+(Better yet, please supply us with the steps you used to get your environment working.)

 ::

   # install the required packages to build bookie